In this article, we will look at the future of China's concept stocks and see whether they will present opportunities or risks.

 2. Risks of China concepts stocks

 All investments carry some degree of risk.
-Stocks that can offer potential high returns also have more considerable risks.
+Stocks that can offer potentially high returns also have more considerable risks.
 For China concept stocks, the risks come from two main areas.

 The first is systemic policy risks.

-Earlier, the US Securities and Exchange Commission (SEC) requires US-listed China concept stocks to provide their audit papers.
-If a company fails to do so for three consecutive years, SEC has the right to delist the China concepts stock.
-Chinese regulators believe this poses a risk of the potential data leak.
-This disagreement between the regulatory bodies may see some China concepts stocks face the threat of being delisted.
+Earlier, the US Securities and Exchange Commission (SEC) required US-listed China concept stocks to provide their audit papers.
+If a company fails to do so for three consecutive years, the SEC has the right to delist the China concepts stock.
+Chinese regulators believe this poses a risk of a potential data leak.
+This disagreement between the regulatory bodies may see some China concept stocks face the threat of being delisted.
 As a result, their prices may drop significantly, which may also drag China concepts stocks on the Hong Kong Stock Exchange and other A shares down.

 The second is industry policy risks.

 Over the past year, some of the industries that the China Concepts stocks are in suffered different policy risks.
 For example, some large internet platform companies were impacted by anti-monopoly measures, and some companies in the education and training industry were forced to close shop due to policy changes.
 Moreover, the market is concerned that other industries may suffer from a similar fate in the future.
 As a result, not only did the share prices of the companies impacted by new policies drop, but the prices of unaffected China concepts stocks declined.